What is CI-CD and How it Works

 CI/CD is also one of the best practices of Agile methodology where it follows an iterative approach as it allows Development teams to focus on meeting business requirements, code quality, and application security.

 Continuous Integration (CI) is a process where developers working as a team for any single application will merge the code to a central repository preferably GitHub or Bitbucket may be once or multiple times in a day.
 It represents the steps required to automate the build and packaging of the software.
-Each Integration will be verified by automated tests run by build servers which enables us to detect errors faster and locate those because code change committed by a specific developer is typically smaller.
+Each integration will be verified by automated tests run by build servers, which enables us to detect errors faster and locate them because code changes committed by a specific developer are typically smaller.
 The result of Continuous Integration is Artifact which can be deployed and from this step the role of Continuous Delivery kicks in.

 Continuous Delivery (CD) represents infrastructure support for code deployment into Production.
 We need to make sure that the artifact has all the configuration required to move to production.
-CD automates the deployment of applications to multiple environments such as Development and Testing environments in addition to Production.
-With the help of CD, we can push the changes to multiple environments through an automated way.
+CD automates the deployment of applications to multiple environments, such as Development and Testing environments, in addition to Production.
+With the help of CD, we can push the changes to multiple environments automatically.

 CI/CD Pipeline:

-CI/CD Pipeline is a series of steps that defines the ability to take source code to production.
-This pipeline is a practice focused on improving software delivery using either DevOps or SRE approach.
-This pipeline can be triggered whenever there is any code change or new artifact present in the artifact repository.
+A CI/CD Pipeline is a series of steps that define the ability to take source code to production.
+It is a practice focused on improving software delivery using either a DevOps or SRE approach.
+The pipeline can be triggered whenever a code change or new artifact is present in the artifact repository.

-• Test – Application needs to be tested by the Quality Assurance team be it Functional or Regression testing.
+Test – The application needs to be tested by the quality assurance team, whether functional or regression testing.
 Automation tools such as Selenium can save time and effort for testers

 Benefits of CI/CD:

-• This reduces the risk of code changes through small, incremental updates by minimizing the effect that bugs can have on application
+This reduces the risk of code changes through small, incremental updates by minimizing the effect that bugs can have on the application

 How to write a CI-CD pipeline?

-Jenkins is one of the available open source software tools to write a CI-CD pipeline that helps to achieve the process of Continuous Integration in an automated build and test process.
+Jenkins is one of the available open-source software tools for writing a CI-CD pipeline that helps achieve continuous integration in an automated build and test process.
 Jenkins is written in Java which is used widely by many developers around the world.
 Jenkins can be used many times in a day for building and testing code.
 Code is deployed by Jenkins after every successful build and test.
-Jenkins can be referred to as a remote control where upon clicking the button desired build is triggered.
-Software libraries, APIs can add Jenkins as the plug-in.
+Jenkins can be referred to as a remote control where the desired build is triggered upon clicking the button.
+Software libraries APIs can add Jenkins as the plug-in.

 How does CI/CD works?

-For any application, there will be many developers working on it simultaneously.
+Many developers will work on any application simultaneously.
 Once Unit testing is done from their side they are ready to merge the code changes.
 The merge process requires approval from Technical Consultant as it may break functionality that was designed earlier.
 This causes developers to roll back their merged code or work for long hours on bug fixes.
 This CI/CD working process can be divided into 2 phases – The continuous Integration phase and the Continuous Delivery phase.

 Continuous Integration phase: